sherpa/sherpa/docs/models/index.rst

 Combining models
 ================

-Models can be combined to serve as building blocs for more complex models; the same building block can be used multiple times.
+Models can be combined to serve as building blocks for more complex models; the same building block can be used multiple times.
 The easiest way to combine models is by using the standard Python numerical operators.
 For instance, a one-dimensional gaussian